What are Signs and Symptoms of Gastritis?

 Symptoms of gastritis do not always correspond to the extent of physical changes in the lining of the stomach.

-a thin probe with a tiny camera on the end that can be inserted into the stomach.
+- The stomach lining can be examined with an endoscope, a thin probe with a tiny camera at the end that can be inserted through the mouth into the stomach.

-Conversely, severe gastritis symptoms may be present despite only minor changes in the stomach lining.
+- Conversely, severe gastritis symptoms may be present despite only minor changes in the stomach lining.

-Elderly people in particular have a much higher likelihood of developing painless stomach damage.
-They may have no symptoms at all (no nausea, vomiting, pain) until they are suddenly taken ill with internal bleeding.
+- Elderly people in particular have a much higher likelihood of developing painless stomach damage.
+They may have no symptoms at all (no nausea, vomiting, pain) until they are suddenly taken ill with bleeding.

-The pain is usually in the upper central portion of the abdomen (the "pit" of the stomach).
+- The pain is usually in the upper central portion of the abdomen (the "pit" of the stomach).

-Sometimes gastritis pain occurs in the left upper portion of the abdomen and in the back.
+- Sometimes gastritis pain occurs in the left upper portion of the abdomen and in the back.
 The pain seems to "go right straight through."

-or soreness to describe the pain.
+- People often use the terms burning, aching, gnawing, or soreness to describe the pain.
 Usually, a vague sense of discomfort is present, but the pain may be sharp, stabbing, or cutting.